JulianneLempert/BLM-Electoral-Success/Project Overview.md

-Project Overview for "How Black Lives Matter Protests Affect Black/White Candidacy."
+Project Overview for "How Black Lives Matter Protests Help or Hinder Black Candidacy."

 The uploaded RMDs contain the R code I used to clean and analyze protest and election data.
 All datasets are linked and cited within the RMD files.
 Two hand-collected datasets are uploaded as files.
 The project will be completed by March 2025, with the possibility for expansion later on.

-Ongoing stages of the project include:
-- Analyzing primary elections
-- Examining the effect of political party on outcomes
-- Fine-tuning geographic matches for protest data and BISG
-- Adjust for redistricting (currently, all House districts are computed using the 116th Congress)
-- More manual race collection
-- Other statistical modeling techniques besides logistic regression